Nor1504A Calibration System

 The reference microphone Nor1236/REF is a ½” pressure microphone with a nominal sensitivity of 12.5mV/Pa.
 The reference microphones have been carefully selected and measured thoroughly throughout a period of minimum nine months to document their stability.

 Calibrating the system itself

-The standard system is delivered as a system with traceable calibration, but it may be delivered with accredited calibration at additional cost.
+The Nor1504A Calibration System is delivered as with traceable calibration, but it may be delivered with accredited calibration at additional cost.